Guitar effects pedals can be a fantastic addition to anyone’s guitar rig. Let’s discuss what they are and how they work in this article.

 Pedals are built into enclosed units with analog and/or digital circuitry that affects the signal.

 Pedals are typically placed on the floor (or on a pedalboard that sits on the floor) and are usually controlled with a guitarist’s feet so that he or she can keep both hands on the guitar.
 Of course, the pedals can be controlled by hand as well, though it may make it difficult to play guitar at the same time.

 Guitar pedals range wildly in the effects they produce.
-However, they all have at least one input and output; typically have an on/off control, and can be placed on the floor to be controlled with our feet.
+However, they all have at least one input and output, typically have an on/off control, and can be placed on the floor to be controlled with our feet.

 Let’s have a look at a few examples to help with the explanation.

-The MXR Phase 90 (link to check the price on Amazon) is a very simple guitar pedal that provides a phaser effect.
+The MXR Phase 90 (link to check the price on Amazon) is a straightforward guitar pedal that provides a phaser effect.
 There is a single knob to adjust the speed of the phaser and an on/off stomp switch.
 We can also see a single input and a single output.
 Nice and simple!

 The MXR Phase 90 is featured in My New Microphone’s Top 11 Best Phaser Pedals For Guitar & Bass.